openwdl/learn-wdl/6_miniwdl_course/5a_fetch_consensus-genome_WDL.md

 ## Learn More

 About IDSeq: IDseq is a hypothesis-free global software platform that helps scientists identify pathogens in metagenomic sequencing data.
-Discover.
-Identify the pathogen landscape.
-Detect.
-Monitor and review potential outbreaks.
+Discover & identify the pathogen landscape--detect, monitor and review potential outbreaks.

 - What is the IDSeq tool? (uses this WDL pipeline) - https://www.discoveridseq.com/
 - Request access to IDSeq - https://idseq.net/